-Mark Rimple has appeared as countertenor and lutenist with some of the top ensembles performing Medieval through Baroque music today, including Trefoil, The Newberry Consort, The Folger Consort, Ex Umbris, Piffaro, the Renaissance Band, Tempesta di Mare, and Melomanie.
+Mark Rimple has appeared as countertenor and lutenist with some of the top ensembles performing Medieval through Baroque music today, including Trefoil, The Newberry Consort, The Folger Consort, Ex Umbris, Piffaro, the Renaissance Band, Tempesta di Mare, and Mélomanie.
 A Chicago Tribune reporter praised his “effortless upper notes capable of pinpoint accuracy.”
-His vocal performances of the music of Ciconia with Ellen Hargis and Drew Minter on Puzzles and Perfect Beauty (Noyse Productions) were lauded by critics.
+Critics lauded his vocal performances of the music of Ciconia with Ellen Hargis and Drew Minter on Puzzles and Perfect Beauty (Noyse Productions).
 A Philadelphia Inquirer critic wrote that his lute playing has “the specificity of a great vocal performance.”
-Mark has accompanied solo recitals by Drew Minter, Julianne Baird, and
+Rimple has accompanied solo recitals by Drew Minter, Julianne Baird, and

 Laura Heimes.
 He has also recorded new music by Matthew Greenbaum on archlute and modern countertenor music by Jonathan Dawe.